Philipp Hosiner: Union Berlin

 In 2016, Hosiner signed a three-year deal with 2.
 Bundesliga side Union Berlin.
 He scored six goals in 26 matches during the 2016–17 season.
 He scored two goals in 21 matches during the 2017–18 season.

 Sturm Graz

 On 11 July 2018, Hosiner signed transferred to Sturm Graz and signed a three–year contract.

 Chemnitzer FC

 On 2 September 2019, Chemnitzer FC announced the signing of Hosiner.

 Dynamo Dresden

 He signed for newly relegated 3.
 Liga side Dynamo Dresden in July 2020.

 Kickers Offenbach

 On 11 January 2022, Hosiner signed with fourth-tier Regionalliga Südwest club Kickers Offenbach.

+Young Violets Austria Wien

+After leaving Offenbach, Hosiner signed with Young Violets Austria Wien - the developmental side of his former Bundesliga club FK Austria Wien, playing in the 3rd tier Regionalliga Ost - for the 2023-24 season, acting as a leader for the development of younger talents.

 International career

 Hosiner made his senior debut for Austria on 7 October 2011 in a UEFA Euro 2012 qualifying match against Azerbaijan, coming on as an 88th-minute substitute for Marc Janko.
 His second cap, and first start, came on 22 March 2013, a 6–0 victory over the Faroe Islands in which Hosiner scored his first two goals for his country.